Intertextile Shanghai 2026

 From left to right H.E.
 Thomas Wimmer – Deputy Ambassador, Embassy of the Federal Republic of Germany to Kenya, Skander Negasi – CEO Trade and Fairs Consulting GmbH (TFC) and Dr Juma Mukhwana – Princi

-Mr. Thomas Wimmer, Head of Mission at the Embassy of the Federal Republic of Germany to Kenya, shared his enthusiasm for the event, stating, “This expo is about celebrating the vibrant fashion, textile, and leather industry of the region and will allow participants to have a better view of the East Africa textile landscape.
-For the next 2 days, we expect key industry stakeholders from around the globe to engage in meaningful exchanges with each other and explore opportunities to establish business relations.”
+Thomas Wimmer, Head of Mission at the Embassy of the Federal Republic of Germany to Kenya, highlighted the exhibition’s role in celebrating the region’s fashion, textile and leather industry and providing participants with a broader view of the East African textile landscape.
+The event also creates opportunities for international stakeholders to exchange ideas and establish new business relationships.

-The opening ceremony was honored by the presence of Dr. Juma Mukhwana, the Chief Guest and PS for Industry, representing the Government of Kenya.
-In his address, Dr. Mukhwana highlighted the government’s commitment to developing the textile and leather value chains, recognizing their significance in driving national prosperity.
+The opening ceremony was honored by the presence of Dr. Juma Mukhwana, the Chief Guest and Principal Secretary for Industry, representing the Government of Kenya.
+In his address, Dr. Mukhwana highlighted the government’s commitment to developing the textile and leather value chains, recognising their importance in driving national prosperity.

 LEAVE A REPLY